-Overlays identify spatial areas within the Toowoomba Regional Planning Scheme 2012 (the planning scheme) that reflect distinct themes that may:
+Overlays identify areas in the Toowoomba Regional Planning Scheme 2012 (Planning Scheme) that require special consideration for specific reasons.
+The area may:

-Overlays are mapped and included in Schedule 2 of the Planning Scheme – Mapping.
-If a site is identified by an overlay then assessable development on the site will need to address the associated overlay codes contained in Part 8 of the Planning Scheme - Overlays.
-Overlays do not change the level of assessment for development unless specified in Part 5 of the Planning Scheme – Tables of Assessment (Table 5.10:1).
-The Overlay Codes raise issues for consideration in assessable development.
+Overlays are mapped and included in the Planning Scheme Schedule 2 – Mapping.
+If a site is identified within an overlay, then assessable development on the site will need to address the associated Overlay Code contained in the Planning Scheme Part 8 – Overlays.
+Overlays only change the level of assessment for development where specified in Planning Scheme Part 5 – Tables of Assessment (Table 5.10:1).

-The Neighbourhood Character Overlay has been applied to areas within Toowoomba that have been identified as having a specific character due to their streetscapes and the consistency of built form.
-The housing in Neighbourhood Character areas is often set in a street environment that reinforces both the aesthetic value of the houses and their distinctive local character.
+The Neighbourhood Character Overlay applies to areas in the Toowoomba Region that have a specific character due to their streetscapes and the consistency of the built form in the street.
+The houses in Neighbourhood Character areas are often set in a street environment that reinforces both the aesthetic value of the houses and their distinctive local character.

-Important local character values vary between areas covered by the overlay, but generally include predominantly low set, often pre-World War II detached timber housing, mature street trees, established trees and residential gardens and bluestone kerbing.
+Important local character values vary between areas covered by the overlay, but generally include predominantly low-set, often pre-World War II detached timber housing, mature street trees, established residential gardens and property trees, and bluestone kerbing.

 The Neighbourhood Character Overlay Code seeks to achieve the following outcomes:

 The form, scale and design of development, whether involving new buildings, additions or extensions to existing buildings, or the construction of garages, carports and sheds, needs to be sympathetic with the local streetscape and character of the surrounding area.
-Matters to consider when planning to undertake a development in a Neighbourhood Character area may include:
+When planning to undertake a development in a Neighbourhood Character area, the following issues should be considered:

-Schedule A of the Neighbourhood Character Overlay Code (Code 8.3.2) provides examples of sympathetic and unsympathetic dwelling extensions and infill development.
+Schedule A of the Neighbourhood Character Overlay Code (Section 8.3.2 of the Planning Scheme) provides examples of sympathetic and unsympathetic dwelling extensions and infill development.

 Schedule 6 of the Planning Scheme comprises Council’s Planning Scheme Policies.
-Planning Scheme Policy 7 – Neighbourhood Character Places provides a list of all properties identified as being Neighbourhood Character Places.
-Not all properties in the Neighbourhood Character Overlay are listed as being character places.
-Only those that have been identified as having attributes which are consistent with, and complementary to, the character of the local streetscape are identified.
+Planning Scheme Policy 7 – Neighbourhood Character Places provides a list of all properties identified as Neighbourhood Character Places.
+Not all properties in the Neighbourhood Character Overlay are listed Neighbourhood Character Places.
+Only those that have been identified as having attributes which are consistent with, and complementary to, the character of the local streetscape are specifically listed.

 The Neighbourhood Character Overlay maps identify properties in Toowoomba that are affected by the overlay.
 Part 8.3.2 of the Planning Scheme contains the Neighbourhood Character Overlay Code which provides the design requirements and preferred outcomes for development in these areas.

-Not all forms of development require development approval.
-For example the construction of a Class 10a building (e.g. garages, carports, sheds) is self-assessable, and does not require a development approval provided they meet the self-assessable requirements of the overlay code.
-Similarly, additions or extensions to Neighbourhood Character Places are self-assessable, provided that all of the work being carried out is located at the rear half of the building (refer to the diagrams in Table 5.7:1 – Building Work of the Planning Scheme).
+Some development may not require a development approval.
+For example, constructing a Class 10a building e.g. a garage, carport or shed, is Accepted Development subject to requirements.
+This type of development does not require a development approval provided it meets the requirements stated in the overlay code.
+Similarly, certain additions or extensions to a Neighbourhood Character Place are Accepted Development if, for example, all of the work is located at the rear half of the building (refer to the diagrams in Table 5.7:1 – Building Work within the Planning Scheme).

-New buildings such as Dwelling Houses, Dual Occupancies and Multiple Dwellings located on land covered by the Neighbourhood Character Overlay require development approval for Building Works Assessable Against a Planning Scheme, and in the case where a Material Change of Use is applicable (e.g. Multiple Dwelling) an assessment will be required against the provisions of the Neighbourhood Character Code, in addition to any other applicable codes.
+New buildings such as Dwelling Houses, Dual Occupancies and Multiple Dwellings on land within the Neighbourhood Character Overlay require development approval for a Material Change of Use.
+Assessment will be undertaken against the provisions of the Neighbourhood Character Overlay Code, in addition to any other applicable codes.

-Demolition or removal of a non-character place, being a property that is not listed in Planning Scheme Policy 7 - Neighbourhood Character Places, is exempt development and no development approval is required.
+Demolition or removal of a non-character place, being a property not listed in Planning Scheme Policy 7 - Neighbourhood Character Places, is Accepted Development and no development approval is required.

 Council provides a free heritage advisory service.
 The service is available to all property owners of commercial, residential and rural buildings throughout the Toowoomba Regional Council area.

-The advice seeks to assist owners/applicants by providing comments on design issues for maintaining the character and style of their properties and the local streetscape character.
-The service typically offers advice on colour schemes, all new buildings, building extensions, verandas, garages, sheds, carports, awnings, fencing and gardens for properties contained within the Neighbourhood Character Overlay.
+The heritage advisory service seeks to assist owners and applicants by providing comments on design issues to maintain the character and style of their properties and the local streetscape character.
+The service typically offers advice on colour schemes, all new buildings, building extensions, verandahs, garages, sheds, carports, awnings, fencing and gardens for properties contained within the Neighbourhood Character Overlay.

 A pre-lodgement meeting is a meeting between prospective applicants and Council technical staff to discuss development proposals prior to the formal lodgement of a development application with Council.
-Pre-lodgement meetings are not required for the majority of developments, however, for more complex and/or impact assessable developments, pre-lodgement meetings are recommended.
-For further information see INFO 001 Pre-lodgement Meeting Information Sheet.
+Pre-lodgement meetings are not required for the majority of developments, however for more complex and/or impact assessable developments, pre-lodgement meetings are recommended.
+For further information see Development - Pre-lodgement meeting information sheet INFO 001 (for print).